Shopify Product schema evidence examples

 Review and availability fields are common gaps

-Many Shopify pages expose basic Product schema but omit the trust and buying fields that help recommendation answers compare options.
+Many Shopify pages expose basic Product schema but omit trust, review, availability, and identifier fields needed for rich result, feed, and audit evidence.

 Low